snaptest-io/csharp-generator/README.md

 # SnapTest C# NUnit Test Generator

-Generates test folders in C# using the NUnit framework via the [snaptest-cli](https://www.npmjs.com/package/snaptest-cli).

-Master branch is published to npm and used in snaptest-cli as official csharpnunit generator when the `-r csharpnunit` flag is used.

-`snaptest -r csharpnunit <other flags>`

-Contributions in the forms of PRs and tickets are welcome.
+Generates SnapTest suites/tests using C# & NUnit.

+*** If you are just getting started, use the [C# project harness](https://github.com/snaptest-io/csharpnunit-harness) to get up and running quickly.

-### To Develop/Contribute
+### To develop/contribute to this generator

 First, make sure you have the snaptest-cli tool installed by running `npm install -g snaptest-cli`.
 Then use snaptest-cli's custom generator flag to utilize your own branch/fork of this generator:

 `snaptest -c <absolute or relative path to generators index.js> ...`

+Contributions in the forms of PRs and tickets are welcome.

 #### Full Example: